nemofq/pushbullet-go/docs/privacy.md

-# Privacy Policy for Pushbullet Go
+# Privacy Policy for Push Go

-**Last Updated: July 22, 2025**
+**Last Updated: July 24, 2025**

 ## Data Collection

-Pushbullet Go does not collect, store, or transmit any personal data from users.
+Push Go does not collect, store, or transmit any personal data from users.
 This extension operates solely as a client interface for the Pushbullet service.

 ## Data Usage